 All of the accommodations at Blackberry Mountain have a rustic-chic aesthetic, a wall with floor-to-ceiling windows, wood-burning fireplaces and golf carts for getting around the property.
 The cabins near the main building are the Thunderhead and Clingman’s Cottages, which are nearly identical, except that the latter have hot tubs and spa rooms that can be converted into small second bedrooms (contact Indagare for assistance choosing the room that is right for you).
 About 15 minutes by golf cart up the mountain are the six Watchman Cabins, which are intended to be more remote.
 The almost entirely wooden rooms have wood-burning stoves and no TVs.
 They are located just next to Firetower restaurant and share a small hot tub, but guests can also visit the main pool and facilities—Blackberry Mountain has a fleet of Lexus SUVs that can shuttle guests down in about five minutes.
 For larger groups, there are two- and four-bedroom villas, which are located near the main area.

 A part of Relais & Châteaux, Blackberry Mountain has an expectedly superb culinary program.
 While the menus are crafted to be highly nutritious and make use of local, seasonal ingredients, every dish is packed with flavor—and guests have the ability to indulge, if they so desire.
 The most upscale restaurant, Three Sisters, serves four-course dinners in the main building.
 While all the menus change seasonally, past courses have included homemade tagliatelle with black truffles, sweet potato latkes with chickpea purée and a whole-roasted, fennel-rubbed chicken for two.
 Also in the main building is Whippoorwill Lounge, which offers a continental buffet and à la carte items such as açai bowls and gluten-free griddle cakes at breakfast and bites like homemade brebis dip with crudité, warm brassica grain bowls and burgers with bacon jam, white cheddar and paprika fries at lunch (the menu can also be enjoyed poolside).
 No visit to Blackberry Mountain is complete without a few meals at Firetower, a mountaintop restaurant built around a lookout tower from the 1940s that has breathtaking views and a library for post-dining relaxing.
-Open for breakfast and lunch, the restaurant serves slightly heartier fare, such as sweet potato and kale pizza and mushroom-walnut Bolognese.
+The restaurant serves slightly heartier fare, such as sweet potato and kale pizza and mushroom-walnut Bolognese.

 The fitness facilities at Blackberry Mountain are phenomenal, and include a well-equipped gym, spin studio, yoga loft, indoor rock wall and a half basketball court.
 Daily complimentary fitness classes include hot yoga, barre, spin, TRX, suspension Pilates, HIIT classes and guided stretches.
 There are a handful of activities that can be arranged for an additional fee, such as reformer Pilates, aerial yoga, sound bathing and lessons on the climbing wall.

 In additional to the exercise schedule, Blackberry Mountain also offers an abundance of activities (for an additional fee) that encourage guests to get out in nature.
-These include horseback riding, rock climbing, mountain biking, fly fishing, archery, clay pigeon shooting, wake surfing, kayaking, paddle boarding and hiking on property or in the nearby Great Smoky Mountains National Park.
+These include horseback riding, rock climbing, mountain biking, fly fishing, archery, clay pigeon shooting, wake surfing, kayaking, paddleboarding and hiking on property or in the nearby Great Smoky Mountains National Park.
 There is also an excellent kids club and art studio, where you can make pottery, handwoven baskets and paintings.
 Blackberry Mountain also runs cooking demos, during which guests can make three-course meals with the chefs or learn about mixology.